Anveks/Angular-Theory-and-Practice/README.md

      <input type="search"  #txtInput (input)="searchWord = txtInput.value"/>

 Here the id of this input tag is "txtInput", which is needed in the following (input) event, where we state that the searchWord variable will be set as textInput's value.

+# Decorators

+In Angular, a decorator is a special kind of declaration that can be attached to a class declaration, method, property, or parameter.
+Decorators are used to annotate classes and their members with additional metadata, which can then be used by Angular to perform various tasks such as registering the class as a component or injecting dependencies into it.

+Decorators are functions that are prefixed with the @ symbol and are executed at runtime when the code is loaded.
+They can accept arguments, which can be used to configure their behavior.

+Angular provides several built-in decorators that can be used to annotate classes and their members, such as:

+- @Component: Used to annotate a class as an Angular component.
+- @Directive: Used to annotate a class as an Angular directive.
+- @Pipe: Used to annotate a class as an Angular pipe.
+- @Injectable: Used to annotate a class as an Angular service.
+- @Input: Used to create an input property on a component.
+Input properties allow values to be passed into a component from its parent component.
+- @Output: Used to create an output property on a component.
+Output properties allow components to emit events to its parent component.

+NB: Most of the time the type of @Output() decorator will be EventEmitter - a built-in class in JavaScript that allows to create and emit custom events.
+It is also part of the Node.js core libraries and can be used in both server-side and client-side JavaScript applications.

+The EventEmitter class provides two main functionalities:

+1. Registering event listeners: Developers can use the on() method to register a listener for a particular event.
+Whenever the event is emitted, the registered listener function will be called.
+2. Emitting events: Developers can use the emit() method to emit an event.
+This will trigger all the registered listeners for that event to be called.